The Create Angle Mate Generation task will create an Angle Mate between two entities in an Assembly.

 |Flip Direction||FALSE||FALSE||FALSE will not flip the direction of the dimension.
 TRUE would flip the direction of the dimension.|

-When building the rule for the face names, they must reference the generated file name and not the master.
-The rule must be built in the form: [Face Name]@[Generated model name]-[Instance number].
+When building the rule for the Face or Plane Names, they must reference the generated file name and not the master.
+The rule must be built in the form: [Face or Plane Name]@[Generated model name]-[Instance number].

 The rule must include the instance number, even if there is only one instance of the component in the assembly.